Resources

 The Path Not Chosen (CWR) by Wendy Bray

-BOOK: A beautifully illustrated full-colour booklet for the bereaved
+REFLECTION: A beautifully illustrated full-colour booklet for the bereaved.

 Losing a Child by Elaine Storkey

-BOOK: A series of pocketbooks designed for those involved in pastoral care and counselling
+FACTUAL: A series of pocketbooks designed for those involved in pastoral care and counselling.

 Living through Grief by Harold Bauman

-BOOK: A carefully crafted book gently explains the stages of grief and suggests practical steps for learning to live again.
+FACTUAL: A carefully crafted book gently explains the experience of grief and suggests practical steps for learning to live again.

 What a Wonderful World, An Anthology of Joy by Fiona Castle

-BOOK: Book writing about the depths of grief and the hope that emerges
+BIOGRAPHY/AUTOBIOGRAPHY: Book writing about the depths of grief and the hope that emerges.

-Faye Landrum, Acquainted with Grief, Encouraging Meditations for Times of Loss
+Acquainted with Grief, Encouraging Meditations for Times of Loss by Faye Landrum

 Children and Bereavement by Wendy Duffy